sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-trigger/build-apps-workflow-trigger.md

 tags: [ tutorial>beginner, software-product>sap-business-technology-platform,software-product>sap-build, software-product>sap-build-apps--enterprise-edition, software-product>sap-build-process-automation]
 primary_tag: software-product>sap-build
 ---

 # Create SAP Build App to Trigger Workflow
 <!-- description --> Trigger a workflow created in SAP Build Process Automation from an app created with SAP build Apps.

 ## Prerequisites
 - You have set up SAP Build App and have entered the lobby.
-- You have set up SAP Process Automation, created a service key, and created a destination to call the SAP Build Process Automation APIs.
+- You have set up SAP Process Automation, and created the process described in the tutorial group [Create a Sales Order Process and Enable Triggering Via API](https://developers.sap.com/group.sap-build-apps-process-trigger-enable.html).
-- You have created a workflow in SAP Build Process Automation and have the `definitionId` for the workflow.
+  - You will have to know the `definitionId` for the process you created.
+- You have set up the destination to SAP Build Process Automation, as described in [Create Destination to Trigger Process from any Service](https://developers.sap.com/tutorials/spa-create-service-instance-destination.html).
+  - You will have to know the name of the destination.